 The district complies with the Family Education Rights and Privacy Act of 1974 (FERPA 34 CFR 99.22).
-Once a Student transfer requests are made by the parent to the student withdraws from school, the student records can be transferred between schools upon request from the new school of enrollment.
-The last OKCPS site a student attends must permanently store and never destroy the student's the district.
-Students remain enrolled in their current cumulative records.
+Once a student withdraws from school, records can be transferred for the child upon request from the child's new school.
+After receipt of a records request, schools have 3 business days to submit records to another school.

+The last OKCPS school a student attends permanently stores the student's cumulative records.
 The cumulative folder shall include, but is not limited to, grades, attendance data, discipline events regarding the health and safety of others, health and immunization history, results of testing programs, school activities, and personal and family background.
-After receipt of a records request, schools have 3 business days to submit records to another school.

-SCHOOL ASSIGNMENTS AND TRANSFERS
+SCHOOL ASSIGNMENTS & TRANSFERS